Dr. Jacqueline Boutrouille

 - Kundilini Yoga very soon

-The Head of Addiction
+The Definition of Addiction:

 - Alcoholism and drug dependence are both part of the spectrum of the disease known as “Addiction” or “Substance Abuse Disorder”.
 In addition to affecting the brain, body, and spirit, this disease is ultimately responsible for wreaking havoc on and destroying one’s health, family, marriage, and relationships.
 As mental health professionals, it is our responsibility to provide adequate help to those suffering from this disease and assist them in recognizing the manifestations in order to prevent the deleterious consequences.